binaryphile/tampawomanshealth/pages/index.md

 Providing Reproductive Care to Women in the Tampa Bay Area
 ==========================================================

-If you are looking for kind, compassionate and safe care, in Tampa, let
-{{data.name}} care for you.
+If you are looking for kind, compassionate and safe care in the Tampa Bay area, let {{data.name}} care for you.
 We want your experience with us to be gentle, supportive and medically sound.
 You will find our facilities clean and modern.
 Our highly trained and well experienced staff are always ready to answer questions and assist you throughout your time with us.

 Throughout Tampa Bay, **{{data.name}}** are your best resource for information on women's health, reproductive choices and abortion.
 We